PavelKriz/PavelKriz.github.io/_posts/2026-04-12-introducing-terrainforge.md

 The **client side** of `html` and `javascript` while using embeddings for maps.
 All served by the same `flask` used for `RESTful` `backend API`.
 The **backend** is then served by flask and uses libraries to process the map data, that are fetched from **OpenTopography**.
 This appraoch allows to use not only the app but also the API as well.
 For all of that is prepared `dockerfile` for `Containerized Deployment`.

-> AI USED: I made the backend by myself, while only consulting libraries and approaches.
+> **AI USED 🤖:** I made the backend by myself, while only consulting libraries and approaches.
 While I normally code frontend myself and i can operate many frontend technologies, I have chosen to **vibe code the frontend**.
 Actually I have never done vibe coding outside of code snippets.
 Everytime it has to be first time.

 ### Plans